 - Lots of exercise and positive stimulation to help them develop into great dogs.

 - If you have the resources to provide additional supplies such as a crate, bed, food, pee pads and toys we would greatly appreciate it!

 How much time do I need to spend with a foster dog?

 As much time as you can.
 With that said, the amount of time will vary depending on the energy level and needs of the dog you are fostering.
 It is ideal to spend around two hours a day exercising and playing with your foster dog to ensure that he or she receives adequate socialization and stimulation.
 The pets cannot be left alone for more than 4 hours at a time.

 Can I foster a dog if I don’t have a fenced yard?

 Yes.
 Even if you do have a fenced yard, we request that you supervise all outdoor activities with the foster dog.
 And we ask that you always keep him or her on a leash when you’re on walks.
-Dog parks are also a great way to let your dog socialise and play.
+Dog parks can be a great way to let your dog socialise and play — if approved.
 Dogs must be fully vaccinated before going on walks in public areas or to dog parks.
 Please consult with someone from the Labelle Foundation before taking your dog to the dog park as not all dogs are “dog park dogs.”